awsdocs/amazon-ecs-developer-guide/doc_source/ecs_services.md

 **Note**
 Fargate tasks do not support the `DAEMON` scheduling strategy\.

-### Daemon<a name="service_scheduler_daemon"></a>

-The *daemon* scheduling strategy deploys exactly one task on each active container instance that meets all of the task placement constraints specified in your cluster\.
-The service scheduler also evaluates the task placement constraints for running tasks and will stop tasks that do not meet the placement constraints\.
-When using this strategy, there is no need to specify a desired number of tasks, a task placement strategy, or use Service Auto Scaling policies\.

-The daemon service scheduler does not place any tasks on instances that have a `DRAINING` status\.
-If a container instance transitions to `DRAINING`, the daemon tasks on it are stopped\.
-The service scheduler also monitors when new container instances are added to your cluster and adds the daemon tasks to them\.

-If a deployment configuration is specified, the maximum percent parameter must be `100`\.
-The default value for a daemon service for `maximumPercent` is 100%\.
-The default value for a daemon service for `minimumHealthyPercent` is 0%\.

-Tasks using the Fargate launch type or the `CODE_DEPLOY` or `EXTERNAL` deployment controller types don't support the daemon scheduling strategy\.

-**Note**
-The daemon service scheduler does not support the use of Classic Load Balancers\.

 ### Replica<a name="service_scheduler_replica"></a>

 The *replica* scheduling strategy places and maintains the desired number of tasks in your cluster\.